vijayendra-joshi/cnn_skin_cancer/README.md

 ## General Information
-- evaluate images and alert the dermatologists about the presence of melanoma
+- Evaluate images and alert the dermatologists about the presence of melanoma
-- reduce a lot of manual effort needed in diagnosis.
+- Reduce a lot of manual effort needed in diagnosis.
 - 75% of skin cancer deaths